 Who is he:

-Anol Bhattacherjee (Dr. B) is a Full Professor of Information Systems and Dean's Fellow at the University of South Florida.
+Anol Bhattacherjee (Dr. B) is a Professor of Information Systems and Exide Professor of Business Ethics at the University of South Florida.
 During the 2001-2010 decade, he was the world's 8th ranked researcher in information systems, based on research publications in the top two journals in the discipline (MIS Quarterly and Information Systems Research).
-He is also the author of a free research methods book titled Social Science Research: Principles, Methods, and Practices that has been downloaded over 570,000 times since its publication in March 2012.
-This book is currently used in 216 countries on six continents and is available in seven languages.
+He is also the author of a free research methods book titled Social Science Research: Principles, Methods, and Practices that has been downloaded over 600,000 times since its publication in March 2012, used in 216 countries on six continents, and available in seven languages.

 What does he do: